siteroller/moorte/README.md

 	But the folder with all of the MooRTE dependencies is at "/MooRTE/Assets/scripts" You must set: Assets.path = "/MooRTE/Assets/scripts";

-Either that, or include the path in each file oir with each call, as per the directions for the AssetLoader class.
+Either that, or include the path in each file or with each call, as per the directions for the AssetLoader class.

 BREAKING CHANGE: Older versions had a MooRTE.Path which has been deprecated.